Nick-Tallguy/Nick-Tallguy.github.io/_posts/0200-12-03-moving-forward_sq.md

     + emrin tuaj
     + një fjalëkalim të ri
     + rishkruajeni fjalëkalimin
-- When you are finished, click Subscribe.
+- Kur të përfundoni, klikoni Subscribe.
 - Now you need to open your email, just as you did when you signed up for OpenStreetMap.
 There will be a confirmation email in your inbox from the mailing list.
 - Klikoni mbi link e vërtetimit
 - You should now be a member of the mailing list.